jareware/viewports/README.md

 The library is contained in a single `_viewports.scss` file, which is the only thing you need to include into your project.

  * The cure-for-impatience method is to just download the [main file](https://raw.github.com/jareware/viewports/master/_viewports.scss) and drop it somewhere you can `@import` it from.
 That's it, ready to roll.
+ * A nicer option is to use [Bower](http://bower.io/) to manage your frontend-related dependencies. `$ bower install viewports` will set the library up at `./bower_components/viewports/`.
+To start tracking the dependencies as well (highly recommended), go `$ bower init; bower install viewports --save`.

 The only dependency is `sass >= 3.2.5`, which you can install with - you guessed it - `$ gem install sass`.